itismowgli/workstation.sh/.github/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting [parth@example.com].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers via GitHub issues.
 All complaints will be reviewed and investigated.

 ---